celestiaorg/CIPs/cips/cip-tx-limits.md

 ## Rationale

-The rationale  for this proposal is to prevent congestion on the network by limiting the number of PFBs and non-PFB transactions per block.
-It is also to set the transaction size limit to 2MiB to prevent issues with gossiping 8MiB transactions when the block size increases.
+The rationale for this proposal is twofold:

+1. To prevent congestion on the network by limiting the number of PFBs and non-PFB transactions per block.
+This was initially not considered consensus-breaking, but it has a meaningful effect on users and should be formalized in a CIP.

+1. To set the transaction size limit to 2MiB, even with 8MB blocks, to prevent issues with gossiping large transactions.
 Gossiping an 8MiB transaction without chunking could be detrimental to the network.

+These changes affect users significantly and are consensus-breaking, necessitating their inclusion in a CIP.

 ## Backwards Compatibility